Acute Appendicitis

 By Dr. Tan Wah Siew & Dr. Lee Ser Yee

-Acute appendicitis requires immediate medical attention as symptoms develop and worsen quickly.
+Acute appendicitis requires immediate medical attention as symptoms develop and the condition can worsen quickly.

 What is Acute Appendicitis?